Prepare and load your own data

 At a high level, you need to provide the following:

-- All data must be in CSV format, using the schema described below.
+- All observations data must be in CSV format, using the schema described later.

 - You must also provide a JSON configuration file, named